MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ConnectionInformation.md

 - CertificateAuthentication: Whether certificate based authentication (also known as CBA or app-only authentication) was used to connect.
 Values are True or False.
 - ModuleName: The filename and path of the temporary data for the session.
 For example, C:\Users\laura\AppData\Local\Temp\tmpEXO_a54z135k.qgv
 - ModulePrefix: The value specified using the Prefix parameter in the Connect-ExchangeOnline or Connect-IPPSSession command.
-- Organization: The value specified using the the Organization parameter in the Connect-ExchangeOnline or Connect-IPPSSession command for CBA or managed identity connections.
+- Organization: The value specified using the Organization parameter in the Connect-ExchangeOnline or Connect-IPPSSession command for CBA or managed identity connections.
-- DelegatedOrganization: The value specified using the the DelegatedOrganization parameter in the Connect-ExchangeOnline or Connect-IPPSSession command.
+- DelegatedOrganization: The value specified using the DelegatedOrganization parameter in the Connect-ExchangeOnline or Connect-IPPSSession command.
-- AppId: The value specified using the the AppId parameter in the Connect-ExchangeOnline or Connect-IPPSSession command for CBA connections.
+- AppId: The value specified using the AppId parameter in the Connect-ExchangeOnline or Connect-IPPSSession command for CBA connections.
 - PageSize: The default maximum number of entries per page in the connection.
 The default value is 1000, or you can use the PageSize parameter in the Connect-ExchangeOnline command to specify a lower number.
 Individual cmdlets might also have a PageSize parameter.
 - TenantID: The tenant ID GUID value.
 For example, 3750b40b-a68b-4632-9fb3-5b1aff664079.
 - TokenStatus: For example, Active.